-Each participant is at all times fully vested in the balance held in his or her tax-deferred contributions account, after-tax contributions account, rollover account and prior plan account.
-Each participant is at all times fully vested in his or her share (if any) of dividends paid on the Mondelēz International Stock Fund (including with respect to the Matching Contributions and Basic Contributions accounts to the extent invested in such funds).
-A participant will fully vest in his or her Matching Contributions and Basic Contributions after completing two years of vesting service or earlier on reaching age 65, on permanent and total disability or death while employed by Mondelēz Global or any of its affiliates, on involuntary termination due to a change in control of Mondelēz International, Inc., or upon a termination of the Plan (see Note 6).
+Each participant is at all times fully vested (1) in the balance held in his or her tax-deferred contributions account, after-tax contributions account, rollover account and prior plan account, (2) in the balance held in his or her Matching Contributions account attributable to amounts contributed before January 1, 1986 or transferred from the General Foods Employee Stock Ownership Plan and (3) in his or her share (if any) of dividends paid on the Altria Stock Fund, the PMI Stock Fund, the Kraft Foods Stock Fund, or the Mondelēz International Stock Fund (including with respect to the Mondelēz Matching Contributions and Mondelēz Basic Contributions accounts to the extent invested in such funds).
+A participant will fully vest in the Matching Contributions and Basic Contributions accounts upon attainment of age 55; permanent and total disability or death while employed by Mondelēz Global or any of its affiliates; involuntary termination due to a change in control of Mondelēz International, Inc., or upon a termination of the Plan (see Note 6).
+Otherwise, a participant who is employed by Mondelēz Global, or any of its affiliates, will vest in the Matching Contributions account and Basic Contributions account based on the number of years of vesting service determined in accordance with the following schedule: